Southern Tutchone: Southern Tutchone language

 The Southern Tutchone people named by the late Catharine McClellan; are a group of Athabaskan speaking indigenous people of Southern Yukon, Canada.
-Today, the Southern Tutchone language is more often being called, "Dän'ke" which means 'our way' or, "Dän k'e kwänje" which means 'our way of speaking' in the Athabaskan language.
+Today, the Southern Tutchone language is more often being called, "Dän kʼe" which means 'our way' or, "Dän k'e kwänje" which means 'our way of speaking' in the Athabaskan language.
 This territory stretches over the south-west Yukon, and is controversial in what is overlap with different indigenous groups of people in Yukon.
 The Tutchone language was separated into two groups by McClellan in which she called them Southern and Northern Tutchone.
 The languages themselves are close, but are different in subtle dialects.

 Demographics

 In the early 1950s there were close to 20,000 Southern Tutchone speaking individuals.
 This has since plummeted to less than a few hundred speakers.
 As of 2004 the number of individuals who spoke Southern Tutchone as their first language was 404, and the total number of individuals who had some knowledge of the language was 645.